5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Ivy Bridge
 - Haswell (partially)

-Since this is a pretty new approach, I have to look into a bit more, but I am successfully using it on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).
+Since this is a pretty new approach, I have to look into a bit more, but I am successfully using them on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).

 ## How it works
 **OpenCore Legacy Patcher** (OCLP) v0.3.2 introduced a set of new booter and kernel patches which make use of macOS'es virtualization capabilities (VMM) to trick macOS into "thinking" it is running in a Virtual Machine: